MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-handle-inventory-and-manufacturing-costs.md

 ---
-title: Handle Inventory and Manufacturing Costs
+title: Handle Inventory and Manufacturing Costs | Microsoft Docs
-description: Learn how a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
+description: Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/16/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 82221de7c57e6130a3259ae7cf7be095e3c0571e
+ms.openlocfilehash: e61174dd162111f6e7580026c5e91454b2ffa918
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6323347"
+ms.locfileid: "3183747"
 ---
 # <a name="handling-inventory-and-manufacturing-costs"></a>Handling Inventory and Manufacturing Costs
 Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.